benjarier/Framer-essentials/README.md

 # framer-essentials
 A simple framer module containing essential functions useful in most projects.
+It will be updated with other useful functions.
+Feel free to add or suggest new one 😀

 ## Installation
 1. Download the `essentials.coffee` file